- History and tour of the district Pere Lachaise in Paris

 History and tour of the district Pere Lachaise in Paris

-The district of Père Lachaise is in the 20th arrondissement of Paris city.
-This is the 79th administrative district of the French capital.
-There were around 42,000 inhabitants in 2005.
-It is served by lines 2 and 3 of the Paris metro.
-It covers an area of 1,599 square kilometers.
+The Père Lachaise district, located in the 20th arrondissement of Paris, is known as the 79th administrative district of the French capital.
+Home to around 42,000 residents in 2005, it covers an area of 1.599 square kilometers and is serviced by lines 2 and 3 of the Paris metro.

 Transfer to the district of Père-Lachaise in Paris